jcsaenzcarrasco/thesis/README.md

 # Source files support

-Here you can find the Haskell source, the R source code and the CSV data files
+Here you can find the Haskell source, the R source code and the CSV data files corresponding to the thesis "On the Implementation of Purely Functional Data Structures for the Linearisation case of Dynamic Trees" by Juan C. Saenz-Carrasco